Anik228/Pharmacy_Pos_Backend/readme.md

 ## Contact

-For any inquiries, please contact [your email or GitHub profile link].
+For any inquiries, please contact aniklal2020@gmail.com.